 Although the final graduating class at Norfolk High had only 5 graduates, the 11 room brick school closed its doors in 1968.
 The school grew up in wealth surrounded by a panorama of glistening oil tanks near Cushing.
 The school was built in 1922 in Payne County.
-The school has enjoyed a colorful record, heavily fringed in oil boom wealth of the early 1920’s.
-Oil strikes and an upsurge in rural population in the area created a need for a high school, and in 1922 a small, frame building went up.
-In 1925 a fire reduced the school to rubble, and caused the school to rebuild with a more up-to-date building.
-In 1926 they constructed the still standing brick structure with 11 rooms, gymnasium, auditorium, workshops and dressing rooms.
-The teaching staff was increased to seven, with a full time superintendent.
-A full fledged athletic program also was inaugurated and special classroom equipment was installed.
+The school has enjoyed a colorful record, heavily fringed in the oil boom wealth of the early 1920s.
+Oil strikes and an upsurge in the rural population in the area created a need for a high school, and in 1922 a small, frame building went up.
+In 1925 a fire reduced the school to rubble and caused the school to rebuild with a more up-to-date building.
+In 1926 they constructed the still-standing brick structure with 11 rooms, gymnasium, auditorium, workshops and dressing rooms.
+The teaching staff was increased to seven, with a full-time superintendent.
+A full-fledged athletic program also was inaugurated and special classroom equipment was installed.
 Norfolk soon became a school to be envied by its city cousins.
 Then with the passing of the oil play subsided, and the round-bellied oil tanks ringing the school echoed fading dreams and was closed due to financial problems and low enrollment.

 If you wish to support our current and future work, please consider making a donation or purchasing one of our many books.
 Any and all donations are appreciated.

 Donate to our cause Check out our books!